Handwriting and the Brain: Why Paper Beats Screens for Spelling

 This is one more reason Spellexi is built the way it is.
 The parent reads a word aloud.
 The child writes it on paper.
 The phone takes the photo.
 The screen is for the parent, not the child.

-We didn't build it that way to chase a research finding.
-It just felt right, both from what I'd seen at our kitchen table and from how my kids actually responded to the two formats.
+Spellexi wasn't built that way to chase a research finding.
+It just felt right, from what homeschool parents kept seeing at kitchen tables across the country, and from how kids actually responded to the two formats.
 Now there's a study that says it out loud.

-If you've been quietly preferring paper for your kid's spelling practice, you're not behind.
-You're in front.
+If you've been quietly preferring paper for your kid's spelling practice, you're already in front of the research.